Frequently Asked Questions

 States face challenges in planning to support the early childhood workforce gain credentials and degrees.
 How can Early Educator Central help?

-A systems-based professional development cost analysis tool can aid professional development system planners understand costs associated with helping infant-toddler teachers as well as other early childhood professionals gain degrees and credentials.
-The tool helps planners budget yearly system costs at three levels: for an individual teacher, for an early childhood employer, and for state level infrastructure such as early childhood teacher scholarships, certification or licensure, training registries and other system supports.
+A professional development cost analysis brief can aid professional development system planners understand costs associated with helping infant-toddler teachers as well as other early childhood professionals gain degrees and credentials.
+The brief outlines what annual costs need to be considered at three levels: for an individual teacher, for an early childhood employer, and for state level infrastructure such as early childhood teacher scholarships, certification or licensure, training registries and other system supports.

 Besides the coursework, what else is part of Early Educator Central?